TREC & TALCB Compact with Texans

 To achieve our mission in conjunction with our customer service principles, the agency makes the following pledge:

-• We will provide clear, concise, easy to understand, timely and accurate information.
+- We will provide easy to understand, timely, and accurate information.

-• We will make every effort to respond to written inquiries (mail or email) within five working days or less and process most license applications in ten working days or less.
+- We will make every effort to respond to written inquiries (mail or email) within five working days or less and process most license applications in 10 business days or fewer.

-• We will enforce the law, rules and standards in a fair, honest, professional and competent manner, with appropriate due process.
+- We will enforce the law, rules and standards in a fair, honest, professional and competent manner, with due process.

-• We will undertake periodic surveys to elicit feedback from our licensees and the public.
+- We will undertake periodic surveys to elicit feedback from our license holders and the public.

 Filing a Complaint

 Texas Government Code, Chapter 552, gives you the right to access government records.
 While all government information is presumed to be available to the public, certain exceptions may apply to the disclosure of some information.
 We are required by law to promptly release any requested information that is not confidential by law or otherwise subject to a disclosure exception.
 There may be a cost to provide some materials.
-For more information about the agency’s public information policy, please click here.
+Learn more about public information requests.

 To request information from the agency, you must send your request to the agency’s Public Information Officer.
 There are several ways to submit your request: